Diagnostic Testing

 (Optical Coherence Biometry Non-Contact Ascan and Ultrasound Contact or Immersion Ascan)

-An Ascan is a test that is used to help the physician determine the power of the intraocular lens that will be implanted during cataract surgery.
+An Ascan is a test used to help the physician determine the power of the intraocular lens implanted during cataract surgery.
 This is achieved by using a mild infrared laser beam to measure the length of the eye and the curvature of the cornea.
 This is a non-contact measurement.
-In the event that your cataract is very dense and the laser beam cannot measure through it, a contact ultrasound or immersion ultrasound is used to measure the length of your eye.
+If your cataract is very dense and the laser beam cannot measure through it, a contact ultrasound or immersion ultrasound is used to measure the length of your eye.
 Your eye is anesthetized with a numbing drop, and a shell is placed into the eye using a saline solution.
 A small probe that uses sound waves to measure is placed in the shell or on your cornea to record the measurements.
 Multiple measurements will be taken.
 Those measurements are then calculated to determine the lens power.
 You do not need to be dilated for this test.

 B-scan/Diagnostic Ultrasound

 A small probe with gel is placed on the eye, which can be seen through opaque media.
-Ultrasound uses sound waves to make a picture of the internal structure of the eye.
+Ultrasound uses sound waves to make a picture of the eye's internal structure.
 The doctor can see the presence of retinal detachment, holes, tears, foreign material, hemorrhages, and malignant melanomas.
 The B-scan helps determine the difference in tissue, i.e., malignant melanoma as opposed to metastatic tumors or a benign nevus.

 Color Testing (D-15, Ishihara, HRR)